 Do other illnesses tend to accompany PTSD?

-As with many behavioral health disorders, co-occurring mental and/or physical conditions are common.
+As with many mental health disorders, co-occurring mental and/or physical conditions are common.
 Co-occurring depression, alcohol or other substance abuse, or another anxiety disorder are not uncommon with PTSD.
 The likelihood of treatment success is increased when these other conditions are appropriately identified and treated as well.
 Headaches, gastrointestinal complaints, immune system problems, dizziness, chest pain, or discomfort in other parts of the body are common.
 Often, doctors treat the symptoms without being aware that they stem from PTSD.
 The National Institute of Mental Health encourages primary care providers to ask patients about experiences with violence, recent losses, and traumatic events, especially if symptoms keep recurring.
 When PTSD is diagnosed, referral to a mental health professional who has had experience treating people with the disorder is recommended.

 How to recognize someone experiencing PTSD